Pablo Reyes Preview, Player Props: Red Sox vs. Astros

 Astros Pitching Rankings

-- The Astros' 3.84 team ERA ranks fourth across all MLB pitching staffs.
+- The Astros have the fourth-ranked team ERA across all league pitching staffs (3.83).

-- Astros pitchers combine to rank 18th in baseball in home runs given up (153 total, 1.2 per game).
+- Astros pitchers combine to surrender 154 total home runs at a rate of 1.2 per game (to rank 18th in the league).

-- The right-hander last pitched on Wednesday against the Miami Marlins, when he tossed five innings, allowing four earned runs while giving up nine hits.
+- His last appearance came out of the bullpen on Saturday when the right-hander tossed two scoreless innings against the Seattle Mariners while giving up two hits.

-- The 40-year-old has amassed an ERA of 3.36, with 7.5 strikeouts per nine innings, in 19 games this season.
-Opposing hitters have a .232 batting average against him.
+- The 28-year-old has a 5.21 ERA and 8.1 strikeouts per nine innings across nine games this season, while allowing a batting average of .273 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.